What is the State Performance Plan/Annual Performance Report?

 ||IEP postsecondary transition goals and services

-Note: Public reporting on SPP indicators pertaining to services for children ages 3-5 is done by the Office of Child Development and Early Learning (OCDEL).
+Note: Public reporting on SPP indicators pertaining to services for preschool children is done by the Bureau of Early Intervention Services and Family Supports.
 These reports are available at: https://penndata.hbg.psu.edu/PublicReporting/EarlyIntervention/tabid/2534/Default.aspx.

 How are data for reporting LEA performance obtained?

-For indicator 1 (graduation rates), four year adjusted cohort data are collected through the Pennsylvania Information Management System.
-Data for indicators 2 (dropout rates), 4 (suspension and expulsion rates), 5 (educational placement) and 9 and 10 (disproportionate representation) are collected through the PennData System.
+For indicator 1 (graduation rates), four year adjusted cohort graduation data are collected through the Pennsylvania Information Management System (PIMS).
+Data for indicators 2 (dropout rates), 4 (suspension and expulsion rates), 5 (educational placement) and 9 and 10 (disproportionate representation) are collected through the PennData system.
 Information on compliance with timelines for initial evaluation of students to determine eligibility for special education (indicator 11) is collected from LEAs on a cyclical basis through a submission to PennData.
 The PennData system ensures accuracy of local and state data through a series of edit checks and other verification procedures.

 Data for indicator 3 (student participation and performance on statewide assessments) are collected and reported by the Pennsylvania Department of Education as part of the State Required Federal Reporting Measures under the Elementary and Secondary Education Act (ESEA).
 Student results from the Pennsylvania System of School Assessment (PSSA) grades 3-8, Keystone Exams grade 11, and the Pennsylvania Alternate System of Assessment (PASA) grades 3-8 and 11 are used to calculate these data.